Swen14/dockerized-django-locallibrary/README.md

 ---

-## Project Overview
+# Project Overview

 This project demonstrates how to containerize a Django web application using Docker and deploy it on an AWS EC2 Ubuntu instance.

 The application used in this project is based on the **MDN Django Local Library** tutorial.
-A custom Dockerfile was created to build a Docker image, run the application inside a container, expose it through a custom port, and access it from a web browser.
+A custom Dockerfile was created to build a Docker image, run the application inside a Docker container, expose it through a custom port, and access it from a web browser.

 ---

-## Features
+# Features

 * Containerized an existing Django application using Docker
 * Built a custom Docker image
 * Deployed the application inside a Docker container
 * Configured Docker port mapping
-* Ran Django database migrations inside the container
+* Executed Django database migrations inside the running container
 * Accessed the application using an AWS EC2 public IP

 ---

-## Technologies Used
+# Technologies Used

 * Python
 * Django